Jarvis636431/TJUSX-Wiki/README.md

-# Team TJUSX 2024 Wiki
+# Members TJUSX 2024 Wiki

 This repository uses `TypeScript` and `React` to manage the wikis.